polysyllabic/chaos/docs/chaosConfigFiles.md

 ### Scaling Modifiers
 Scaling modifiers tranform the incoming signal through a linear formula.
-If the value of the incoming signal is `x`, the result will be mx +/- b, wheree m is an amplitude and b is a skew whose sign is the same as the sign of mx.
+If the value of the incoming signal is `x`, the result will be mx + b, wheree m is an amplitude and b is an offset.
 The output is also clipped to the min/max values of the signal.

 In addition to the keys defined for all modules, the following keys are available for this modifier type: